HyunjungWang/Thesis/README.md

-## Copyright Notice
+## Copyright and Data attribution

-This master's thesis, including all accompanying software, code, and data, is the intellectual property of [Hyunjung Wang], [2024].
+This master's thesis, including all accompanying software and code, is the intellectual property of Hyunjung Wang, 2024.
 All rights reserved.
-© [Hyunjung Wang] [2024]
+© Hyunjung Wang 2024

+This work incorporates data from the following open sources:
+- GTEx (Genotype-Tissue Expression) project, Ensemble BioMart

+Users of this project are responsible for complying with the terms and conditions set by the original data providers.